AsahiLinux/AsahiLinux.github.io/content/about.md

 * [Alyssa Rosenzweig](https://rosenzweig.io/), the Asahi GPU lead.
 Alyssa is a Linux graphics hacker known for her work on reverse-engineering the Arm Mali GPUs to build the free Panfrost driver.
 She is an upstream Mesa3D developer today maintaining Asahi's OpenGL and Vulkan drivers.

-* [Asahi Lina](https://github.com/asahilina), our GPU kernel sourceress.
-Lina joined the team to reverse engineer the M1 GPU kernel interface, and found herself writing the world's first Rust Linux GPU kernel driver.
-When she's not working on the Asahi DRM kernel driver, she sometimes hacks on open source VTuber tooling and infrastructure.

 * [Dougall Johnson (dougallj)](https://github.com/dougallj), instruction set architecture extraordinaire.
 Dougall reverse-engineered much of the instruction set of the Apple GPU and has analyzed the timing of the Apple M1's CPU cores to infer microarchitectural details.

 * [Eileen Yoon (eiln)](https://github.com/eiln), our signals guru covering multimedia and accelerators.
 Eileen is currently working on hardware video codec acceleration, having already knocked out the Neural Engine and Image Signal Processor (camera).